 Living with cancer comes with a lot of fear, anxiety and uncertainty.
 Whether you’re recently diagnosed, undergoing treatment, or a survivor, it’s important to practice self-care.
 By taking steps to address your overall physical and mental health, you’ll be better equipped to cope with the roller coaster of emotions you experience as a cancer patient.

-Since August is National Wellness Month, this article will focus on wellness for cancer patients by sharing four components of good self-care.
+This article will focus on wellness for cancer patients by sharing four components of good self-care.

 - Stress Management

 Good nutrition is a key to wellness for cancer patients.
 Your main goal before and during treatment is to maintain as much weight as possible.
 It’s also important to eat well after treatment to help in your recovery.

 Since every cancer diagnosis is unique, it’s important to speak with your physician about a diet that’s best for you.
 Healthy nutrition typically consists of proteins, fats, carbohydrates, vitamins and minerals, and plenty of water.
 You may want to include a registered dietitian as part of your cancer care team.
 They can help you determine the best balance between these food groups.